Jwade1781/Java-Typing-Tutor/README.md

 After the time has expired, the percent of characters that were correctly typed will be displayed in a pop up.

+## Attachments
+Attached is an TutorOutput.png file that shows what the program is suppose to output on runtime.

 ## Future additions
 Instead of using a word bank in a .CSV file, the program will request words from either a 3rd party API or a created database.
 Restructure the codebase.
 The files that were constructed was at the beginning of my time at FPU.
 At that time I had limited experience with OOP coding.